davidkim0710/FinalDigitalCoach/mlapi/README.md

 - `REDIS_PASSWORD`: Redis password
     - (Optional for building. can be taken out of `.env` file nd removed from docker-compose)
 - `REDIS_URL`: Redis URL
     - default: redis://redis:6379, this is what the worker will use when the docker container is run.
-I've put a fallback for a local redis instance in `worker.py` if this env varaible is not set but may not work on your machine if "localhost" or the port is different.
+I've put a fallback for a local redis instance in `worker.py` if this env varaible is not set but may not work on your machine if "localhost" or the port number is different.
 - `AAPI_KEY`: Assembly AI API key for speech processing
-- `ENABLE-ML-STRUCTURE-ANALYSIS`=False
     - Setting this to True will call the model from hugging face and change the `overall_score` in the response.
 Haven't tested this yet right now the structured score is just a flat value.
 ## RECOMMENDED: Running with Docker
 Pull the latest images from Docker Hub: